 The Group monitors the progress of transition from IBORs to new benchmark rates by reviewing the total amounts of contracts that have yet to transition to an alternative benchmark rate and the amounts of such contracts that include an appropriate fallback clause.
 The Group considers that a contract is not yet transitioned to an alternative benchmark rate when interest under the contract is indexed to a benchmark rate that is still subject to IBOR reform, even if it includes a fallback clause that deals with the cessation of the existing IBOR (referred to as an 'unreformed contract').

-The following table shows the total amounts of unreformed contracts and those with appropriate fallback language at 1 January 2021 and at 31 December 2021.
-The amounts of financial assets and financial liabilities are shown at their carrying amounts and derivatives are shown at their notional amounts.
+The following table shows the total carrying amounts of unreformed contracts and those with appropriate fallback clauses at 31 December 2022 and at 1 January 2022.